 Complex layouts are possible and are done through instances of nested loops.
 Complex layout though allows you to constantly play with the weight, it can be expensive.
 Avoiding weight is possible in terms of dividing two components equally on a screen.
-The nested layout should be avoided as much as possible as it decreases the layout performances.
-Nested structure is teamed up with the Linear layout for the dynamic visibility setting.
-As the name suggests, in Linear layout all the Android user interface components are arranged in a linear manner and hiding of any of the component may not affect the alignment of the rest of the components.
+The nested layout should be avoided as much as possible as it decreases the layout performance.
+The nested structure is teamed up with the Linear layout for the dynamic visibility setting.
+As the name suggests, in Linear layout all the Android user interface components are arranged in a linear manner, and hiding any of the components may not affect the alignment of the rest of the components.

-Relative Layout makes the position of one of the component in a defining manner to a relative component’s position.
+Relative Layout makes the position of one of the components in a defining manner to a relative component’s position.
 For example, below align Left.

 #2 – User-Friendly and Challenge to make it Aesthetic

 Both the challenges have been clubbed together on purpose as the customer experience is the defining factor of your success in this business.
 Thus the Android User Interface should be as interactive as possible keeping in mind the daily activities of the user.
 Thus the images used need to be properly set and should not move out of place or appear here and there at the wrong time.
 Also, care should be taken off the fling motion in the User Interface as it should depict motion just as in the real world of the user.